 - i.
-The SEP Agency shall notify the individual of the denial or discontinuation and appeal rights by sending the Notice of Services Status (LTC-803) and shall attend the appeal hearing to defend the denial or discontinuation, when: - 1) The individual has not received long-term services or supports for thirty (30) days; - 2) The individual has two (2) times in a thirty-day consecutive period refused to schedule an appointment for assessment, or monitoring required by these regulations; - 3) The individual has failed to keep three scheduled assessment appointments within a thirty-day consecutive period; or - 4) The SEP Agency does not receive the completed Professional Medical Information Page (PMIP) form, when required.
+The SEP agency shall notify the individual of the denial and appeals rights by sending the Notice of Services Status (LTC-803) and shall attend the appeal hearing to defend the denial or discontinuation, when: - 1) The individual has not received services for thirty (30) days; - 2) The individual has two (2) times in a thirty (30) day consecutive period, refused to schedule an appointment for assessment, six (6) month visit or after an inter-district transfer, or, has failed to keep three (3) scheduled assessment appointments within a thirty (30) consecutive day period; or - 3) The individual or individual's representative refuses to sign the Intake form, Support Plan form, Release of Information form, or other forms as required to receive services or if the SEP agency does not receive the completed Professional Medical Information Page (PMIP) form.